-This is the gateway to what’s going on in the Electronic Art + Design area in the School of Arts at UC Irvine.
-EAD is centered in the Art department, and the umbrella term we’ve chosen covers a shared emphasis on hybrid methods that integrate computation and custom programming with other media, and that are critically engaged with key cultural issues.
+This is the gateway to what’s going on in the Electronic Art and Design (EAD) area in the Claire Trevor School of the Arts at UC Irvine.
+EAD is centered in the Art Department, and the umbrella term we’ve chosen covers a shared emphasis on hybrid methods that integrate computation and custom programming with other media, and that are critically engaged with key cultural issues, especially the space occupied by ideas of technology.

 We believe that the principles of both design and computation inform much of the most exciting work being done by today’s culture workers, and that an era of wide-ranging collaborations between artists, scientists, technologists, and thinkers in other fields continues to move the practice of artists beyond the traditional exhibition venues to sites where they can intervene differently and often more directly in the shaping of society.